How this NHL star’s brain trauma led him to found a psychedelics startup

 There’s also the potential impact such natural alternatives could have on the more established pharmaceutical mental health industry.
 According to the Centers for Disease Control and Prevention, one in five adults in the U.S. experience some form of mental health issue in any given year, suggesting the presence of widespread need.

-And though the barrier of government Schedule 1 status and Food and Drug Administration approval for any medicinal psilocybin products remain, partnerships like those between New York University’s new Center for Psychedelic Medicine and biotech start-up MindMed are creating a pathway to respectability and potential legislative reform.
+And though the barrier of government Schedule-I status and Food and Drug Administration approval for any medicinal psilocybin products remain, partnerships like those between New York University’s new Center for Psychedelic Medicine and biotech startup MindMed are creating a pathway to respectability and potential legislative reform.

 “The war on drugs did a really good job of making people dismiss this right away, it’s so heavily stigmatized,” Carcillo says.